Minimalistic Unsupervised Learning with the Sparse Manifold Transform

 Since SMT is a white box model, we can analyze how each component of SMT contributes to unsupervised learning.
 Specifically, we break down SMT into two components: dimensionality expansion using sparse features and dimensionality reduction through spectral embedding.
-We first show that sparse feature by itself is important in building a good representation.
-As shown in Figure~\ref{fig:ablation}, we're able to achieve 71 \% evaluation accuracy using only sparse features ($f_{gq}$) on the CIFAR10 dataset.
+We first show that a sparse feature by itself is important in building a good representation.
+As shown in Figure~\ref{fig:ablation_dimension}, we're able to achieve 71 \% evaluation accuracy using only general sparse features $f_{gq}$ on the CIFAR-10 dataset.
+Please refer to Section~\ref{sec:empirical} for the definition of general sparse features $f_{gq}$.
 Combining sparse features with whitening will further boost the performance to 75 \%.
 However, the performance does not increase as the number of features increases if we're using only sparse features and whitening.
-In contrast, if we combine sparse feature and spectral embedding, we do see the performance increase as the number of features increases.
-This result implies the spectral embedding is also a crucial element to obtain a good representation.
+In contrast, if we combine sparse features and spectral embedding, the performance increases as the number of features increases.
+This result implies that spectral embedding is also a crucial element in obtaining a good representation.

 To further show the necessity of spectral embedding, we did an experiment to replace spectral embedding with PCA.
 PCA is a dimension reduction algorithm but does not enforce locality.
-In Figure~\ref{fig:ablation}(b), we see that if we're using PCA as dimension reduction, the performance decreases monotonically as we reduce the sparse feature to a lower dimension, which implies it is throwing away useful information.
+In Figure~\ref{fig:ablation_dimension}(b), we see that if we're using PCA as dimension reduction, the performance decreases monotonically as we reduce the sparse feature to a lower dimension, which implies it is throwing away useful information.
 On the other hand, for SMT, the performance first increases and then decreases, as we increase the reduction dimension.
 The performance of SMT peaks when we use 500 as the reduction dimension, which is much higher than PCA (79.4\% vs 59.9\%) with 500 components and even higher than PCA with all principle components (79.4\% vs 75.2\%).